bdastur/notes/aws/readme.md

 * SRV
 * TXT

+* Alias Records have special functions that are not present in other DNS servers.
+* Their main function is to provide special functionality and integration into AWS services.
+* Unlike CNAME records, they can also be used at the Zone Apex, where CNAME records cannot.
+* Alias Records can also point to AWS Resources that are *hosted in other accounts* by manually entering the ARN

 ##### **Routing Policies:**
 **Simple**
 * This is the default routing policy when you create a new resource.
+* If you choose a simple routing policy you can only have one record with multiple IP addresses.
+If you specify multiple values in a record, Route53 returns all values to the user in a random order.

 **Weighted**
 * You can associate multiple resources with a single DNS name.
+*

 **Latency based**
+* Based on users location and latency.

 **Failover**
+* Active/Passive

 **Geolocation**
+* Allows EU customers to be sent to EU backend and US customers to US backend.
+* Lets you choose the resources that serve your traffic based on geographic location of your users, meaning the location that DNS queries originate from.

+**Geoproximity Routing**
+* Geoproximity routing lets Route53 route traffic to your resources based on the geographic location of your users and your resoures.

+**Multivalue Routing**
+* R53 Multivalue lets you respond to DNS queries with up to eight IP addresses of 'healthy' targets.
+Plus it will give a different set of 8 to different DNS resolvers.
+  The R53 Simple policy will provide a list of multiple instances in random order, but Multivalue is the AWS preferred option for this type of service.

 #### **Health checking:**